fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 <small>[View the code online](https://xcompact3d-toolbox.readthedocs.io/en/latest/examples/Axisymmetric_flow.html).</small>

 {{< speaker_note >}}
-- The figure is like a top view, and is presenting the depth-averaged concentration of the turbidity current in asymmetric configuration.
+- We are looking in a top view, that is presenting the depth-averaged concentration of the turbidity current in asymmetric configuration.
-- This one is just like Ricardo explained to us earlier in his talk,
+- This one is just like Ricardo explained to us earlier in HIS talk,
 - but this time the denser fluid starts here at the bottom left corner and can spread in more directions.
+- We can se the lobes-and-clefts near the front, how some rings are formed in the body and them they break down, and many other nice features.
 {{< /speaker_note >}}

 ---